This project is currently in progress - Current sketches are just form explorations

-This fish tank balances an organic interaction between owner and pet, while accounting for the long history of the specie’s regressing fitness through domestication.
-This tank concept reorients human-fish interactions to a more natural state by allowing the owner to view the fish from a top-down view, as opposed to a disconnected profile view from a conventional tank.
-The tank includes a glass worm farm which the owner cultivates and uses to feed his/her pet.
+This fish tank balances an organic interaction between owner and pet, while accounting for the long history of the species’ regressing fitness through domestication.
+This tank concept reorients human-fish interactions to a more natural state by making the humans view the fish from a top-down view, as opposed to the unnatural profile view from conventional tanks.
+The tank includes a glass worm culture which the owner cultivates and uses to feed his/her pet.

-This interaction reminds us of our effect on fish as a species, but also admire the inherent beauty of aquatic creatures in a more honest context.
+This interaction reminds us of our effect on fish as a species, but also admire the inherent beauty of fish in a truer context.

 Owner must actively take feed out of the enclosure’s farm to periodically feed the fish as well as take care of the animals that live in the farm (brine shrimp, worms, algae, etc)